There are many instances where you need to change your domain name, but without migrating your website to a new server.

 MySQL and MariaDB: Search and Replace Old Links

-For most other websites that use MySQL or MariaDB, you can use a query to search and replace the old links for the new ones.
+For most other websites that use MySQL or MariaDB, you can use a query to search and replace the old links with the new ones.

 In the command line, enter the following, but replace your-old-domain.com and your-new-domain.com with your actual old and new domains, respectively: